isaqb-org/glossary/manuscript/2-terms-D-L.md

 {#term-filter}
 ### Filter

-Part of the pipe-and-filter architectural style that creates or transforms data Filters typically execute independent from other filters.
+Part of the pipe-and-filter architectural style that creates or transforms data.
+Filters are typically executed independently from other filters.

 {#term-fmc}